vvvkor/d1/README.md

 # d1

-**d1** is lightweight yet functional CSS micro framework with optional JS enhancements.
+**d1** is lightweight yet functional CSS microframework with optional JS enhancements.
 It aims to implement most widely used interface components with less code.

 ## Features